Tensions mount in First Quantum bid for Inmet

-CHICAGO Jan 12 First Quantum Minerals Ltd's hostile C$5.1 billion ($5.17 billion) takeover bid for Inmet Mining Corp took a tense turn on Saturday, as the Canadian base metal miner delivered a letter to its rival suggesting Inmet may be trying to scuttle the bid, which is now in the hands of shareholders.
+CHICAGO First Quantum Minerals Ltd's (FM.TO) hostile C$5.1 billion ($5.17 billion) takeover bid for Inmet Mining Corp IMN.TO took a tense turn on Saturday, as the Canadian base metal miner delivered a letter to its rival suggesting Inmet may be trying to scuttle the bid, which is now in the hands of shareholders.

 The letter, addressed to Inmet's board chairman David Beatty, said several large shareholders of Inmet had approached First Quantum to express concern that the smaller company could be shopping around a minority interest in its Cobre Panama copper project in Central America.